cychiang/line-bot-sdk-dart/README.md

 SDK of the LINE Messaging API for Dart.

-Note: This is not an official SDK supported by LINE
+**IMPORTANT: This is not an official SDK by LINE**

 ## Introduction